grappafinance/core-cash/docs/repo-guide.md

 (You don't have to follow this access control design to be compatible with Grappa)

+## Test

+### Unit tests

-## Integration tests
+### Integration tests

 You can find the integration tests for each engine in `test/engine-integrations/`.
 In these tests, we setup the engine with the real Grappa contract and OptionToken contract to test the margining rules.

-Mosts of the tests for engines are in this form, as the
+Mosts of the tests for engines are in this form, as it give us better gas estimation, and make it easier to test shared logic like payout in settlement.